144.396 Tobacco use prevention.

 Subd.
 10. Report.
-The commissioner of health shall submit a biennial report to the chairs and members of the house Health and Human Services Finance Committee and the senate Health and Family Security Budget Division on the statewide and local projects and community health board prevention activities funded under this section.
+The commissioner of health shall submit an annual report to the chairs and members of the house health and human services finance committee and the senate health and family security budget division on the statewide and local projects and community health board prevention activities funded under this section.
 These reports must include information on grant recipients, activities that were conducted using grant funds, and evaluation data and outcome measures, if available.
-These reports are due by January 15 of the odd-numbered years, beginning in 2001.
+These reports are due by January 15 of each year, beginning in 2001.

 Subd.
-12. Funds not to supplant existing funding.
-Funds appropriated to the statewide tobacco prevention grants, local tobacco prevention grants, or the local public health promotion and prevention must not be used as a substitute for traditional sources of funding tobacco use prevention activities or public health initiatives.
+12. Endowment fund not to supplant existing funding.
+Appropriations from the account must not be used as a substitute for traditional sources of funding tobacco use prevention activities or public health initiatives.
 Any local unit of government receiving money under this section must ensure that existing local financial efforts remain in place.